szq0214/DSOD/README.md

 ## Introduction

-DSOD focuses on the problem of training object detector from scratch.
+DSOD focuses on the problem of training object detector from scratch (without pretrained models on ImageNet).
-To the best of our knowledge, this is by far the first work which could train deep neural network based object detectors from scratch with state-of-the-art performance.
+To the best of our knowledge, this is the first work that trains neural object detectors from scratch with state-of-the-art performance.
-In this work we contribute a set of design principles for this purpose.
-One of the key findings is the deeply supervised structure, which plays a critical role in learning a good detection model.
+In this work, we contribute a set of design principles for this purpose.
+One of the key findings is the deeply supervised structure enabled by [DenseNet](https://github.com/liuzhuang13/DenseNet), plays a critical role in learning a good detection model.
 Please see our paper for more details.

 <div align=center>
 <img src="https://user-images.githubusercontent.com/3794909/28934967-718c9302-78b5-11e7-89ee-8b514e53e23c.png" width="740">